Domestic Violence Community Based Services

 Trained Rape Crisis Counselors (RCC) are available day and night to provide information, support and options via our 24-hour hotline whether the assault occurred recently or long ago.
 For those who take the courageous step of undergoing a forensic evidence collection exam, “rape kit”, an RCC will provide in-person support and advocacy at the hospital.
 In the aftermath, our caring and knowledgeable staff will provide on-going support and counseling to the survivor and/or their friends and family.
 Individual and group counseling are available.
 Should the survivor wish to press civil or criminal charges, our staff will continue to provide help and support every step of the way.

 The overarching goal of our Visitation Program is to provide a safe and comfortable environment for children to maintain a relationship with both parents while attempting to insulate them from the conflict between parents.

 Supervised Visits allow non-custodial parents to visit and play with their child(ren) in our comfortable living room.
-The entire visit is monitored by trained staff and on-site security.
+The entire visit is monitored by trained staff.